How to Apply

 Loan Repayment Assistance Program loans are provided for up to three years.
 The first time you apply, you are a new applicant.
 If you have received a Loan Repayment Assistance Program loan and want to continue your loan, you need to apply as a renewal applicant.
 You are not eligible to participate as a renewal applicant if you have already received 36 months of our loan repayment assistance loans.
 In order to be eligible for a Loan Repayment Assistance Program loan, you must be employed by one of our grantees.

 Loan repayment assistance is contingent upon the availability and terms of funding for the fiscal year.
-You must submit your loan application electronically, with supporting loan documentation attached, no later than March 28, 2016 at 5 p.m. eastern time.
+You must submit your loan application electronically, with supporting loan documentation attached, no later than February 28, 2019 at 5:00 PM Eastern Time.